undef16/llama-smart-proxy/README.md

 # Llama Smart Proxy

 A smart proxy server for Llama models with agent-based request/response processing capabilities, built using Clean Architecture principles.
 This project provides a FastAPI-based proxy that can load and serve multiple Llama models concurrently, with extensible agent plugins for preprocessing requests and postprocessing responses.
-It supports multiple LLM backends including llama.cpp and Ollama.
+It supports multiple LLM backends including llama.cpp and Ollama, with intelligent GPU resource management and allocation.

 ## Features